Michigan Concealed Pistol License (CPL) Safety Course 2025 – 400 Free Practice Questions to Pass the Exam

 Question: 1 / 400

-Only when there is an imminent threat of death or great bodily harm
+In self-defense when faced with imminent threat of death or great bodily harm

 Get further explanation with Examzify DeepDiveBeta